-Arbitrage is a very known trading technique method and almost everybody can do it.
+Arbitrage is a very well-known trading technique and almost everybody can do it.
 Basically, it's buying cryptos for a low price and selling them back for a higher return.
 Although simple, crypto arbitrage may be exclusive to companies and institutions, yet for individuals, the profit may be so much lower on investing in retail compared to multi-millionaire companies that are doing the same process.

 There are various strategies arbitrage traders can use, including:

--Simple Arbitrage: selling and buying the same coin immediately on separate changes.
+-Simple Arbitrage: selling and buying the same coin immediately on separate changes'.

 -Convergence Arbitrage: Buying a coin on one exchange where it is undervalued and short-selling the same coin on another exchange where it is overvalued.
-You can make profit from the convergence amount when the two separate prices meet at a middle point.
+You can make a profit from the convergence amount when the two separate prices meet at a middle point.

 -Triangular Arbitrage: It's about taking advantage of the price differences between 3 currencies.
 An example is when you buy BTC in USD, sell it to make EUR, and then exchange those EUR back to USD.